 You earn more recurring income without having to pressure people to buy again and again, and customers receive a discount on the service or regular purchase of products in exchange for the reduced hassle on your part.

-So let's say you're a web designer or a freelance graphic designer… You know that your clients will need new marketing materials or a website refresh every quarter, at the very least.
+For example: if you're a web designer or a freelance graphic designer, you know that your clients will need new marketing materials or a website refresh every quarter, at the very least.

 So instead of having to quote them a new project each time, why not offer a package that covers your clients for an entire 3 months?
 Or a year-long program to keep them growing from beginning to end of the fiscal year?

 You can also offer supplemental services.
 These act as opportunities to increase your recurring revenue, increase the value of your business by diversifying your product line and increase customers' received value.

 Whether you are a web designer offering hosting, an interior decorator offering cleaning services, or a business coach offering time management software, supplemental services provide high value for your business and your customers.